pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 Finding bugs in the GC is always extremely disconcerting, particularly since this one manged to hide for so long (more than ten years!).
-Therefore I wanted to use these bugs as motivation to try to find more problems in PyP's GC.
+Therefore I wanted to use these bugs as motivation to try to find more problems in PyPy's GC.
 Given the ridiculous effectiveness of fuzzing, I used [hypothesis](https://hypothesis.readthedocs.io/en/latest/) to write a property-based test.
 Every test performs a sequence of randomly chosen steps